 Up Next: Ladies First

-The Message: The rom-com genre is finally getting some love again in 2018, and we're definitely here for it.
+The Message: The rom-com genre is finally getting some love again, and we're definitely here for it.
 To All The Boys I've Loved Before is a coming-of-age movie about a high school girl, Lara Jean, whose romantic fantasies are leaked to all the love interests she's ever had.
 Lara Jean is an intelligent, family-oriented, caring young woman who grows into confidence and courage over the course of the film.

 Age Rec: 11+

 Up Next: The Incredible Jessica James